-North Carolina Vehicle Safety Inspection Checklist: What Is Checked During A State Safety Inspection
+North Carolina Vehicle Inspection Checklist: What's Checked During A State Safety Inspection

 Is your vehicle ready to pass a state Safety inspection or are you just hoping it will pass?

 The annual emission and safety vehicle inspection process in North Carolina can be a simple inconvenience or a nightmare.
 But too many people worry about seeing a check engine light, which could mean thousands of dollars in repairs, while ignoring the safety component of this annual check.
 Do you know what has to be in tiptop shape in order to pass the North Carolina Vehicle Safety Inspection?